Meigyoku-Thmn/Ever17-NodeJS-Converter/documentation/SC3.Instructions.md

 <Expression><Trash byte><Expression><Trash byte>...<Expression><Trash byte><00>
 ```

-To read a complete expression, one can follow this pseudo-code:
+To read an expression chain, one can follow this pseudo-code:

 1. Scan an expression;
 2. Skip a trash byte;